hjhart/the_rotten_pirate/README.md

 Now, after the proepr ruby has been picked and you've got a clean gemset

+You may need to install bundler (I prefer bundler 1.1 right now)

+	gem install bundler --pre
 	bundle

 Clone the source and install proper gems